lxcug/HardwarePathTracer/asset/bistro/README.txt

 Originally revealed at the 2017 Game Developer Conference.

-All scenes contain emissive surfaces for raytracing and analytic lighting for raster.
+All scenes contain emission surfaces for raytracing and analytic lighting for raster.
 If raytracing, analytic lighting will need to be disabled.

 BistroExterior can also become a night scene when rendered without analytical lighting or environment map.